aesteri/Eyed/README.md

- # 🎠 Personal Website
+ # 🎠 Eyed

-Personal Website made on a whim
+Blog Platform made on a whim
 ------------------------------------------
 ⭐Christine Kim